 Now that I have left India and decided on some new travel plans, I’ve had a little time and enough energy to start putting some articles together.

 As I am writing and editing some longer articles and videos, I decided to give you something for an appetizer, so here are 13 Rickshaw Run photos that will blow your mind from various parts of the trip.
-I chose 13 because most of the time, we ended up in some of the unluckiest situations ever.
-And somehow we got lucky enough to come out alive.
+Somehow we got lucky enough to come out alive and unharmed.

 Day one of the Rickshaw Run was a nice and easy start.
 Until, of course, a massive sandstorm hit us.

-Sometime on the road you have to make on the fly adjustments and repairs.
+Sometimes on the road, you have to make on the fly adjustments and repairs.
 Here, the rickshaw Thomas the Train Engine needed a quick windshield washing.

 The roads in northern India are quiet pleasant.
 You’re driving along and suddenly the roads have more potholes and actual road, making you bob and weave to avoid wheel rupturing slams.